Marie Gottschalk: Selected publications

 In the first chapter Gottschalk described how "a tenacious carceral state has sprouted in the shadows of mass imprisonment and has been extending its reach far beyond the prison gate.
 It includes not only the country’s vast archipelago of jails and prisons, but also the far-reaching and growing penal punishments and controls that lies in the never-never land between the prison gate and full citizenship.
 As it sunders families and communities and radically reworks conceptions of democracy, rights, and citizenship, the carceral state poses a formidable political and social challenge."
 She said that until the carceral turn in the social sciences in the late 1990s, "mass imprisonment was largely an invisible issue in the United States".
 By 2014, there was widespread criticism of mass incarceration but very modest reform.

+In her 2025 book Crime and No Punishment: Wealth, Power, and Violence in America, Gottschalk argues that the United States is an extremely militarized, violent and lethal country characterized by the almost complete lack of corporate accountability, the increased financialization of the economy, unchecked neoliberalism, a militarized police force, very high rates of incarceration and a gargantuan prison system, and endless wars in Iraq, Afghanistan and beyond.
+It punishes and incarcerates the poor and marginalized while white collar and corporate crime goes unnoticed and unpunished, even though it is far more impactful on people’s lives than street and drug crimes.
+She contends the increased concentration of economic, military and political power is draining communities of much needed resources which has the effect of normalizing death and violence, with rising deaths of despair among the working class and decreased life expectancy.
+This is undermining the legitimacy of the economic and political institutions of the United States, fostering political instability and paving the way for the country to descend into a failed state.

 Reviews and mentions

 Gottschalk is widely cited in research related to the carceral state.
-Cornell Center for Social Sciences professor, Peter K. Enns, who is the author of Incarceration Nation: How the United States Became the Most Punitive Democracy in the World (2016) described Gottschalk's 2006 The Prison and the Gallows, as "pathbreaking."
+Peter K. Enns, who is the author of Incarceration Nation: How the United States Became the Most Punitive Democracy in the World (2016) described Gottschalk's 2006 The Prison and the Gallows, as "pathbreaking."
 Enns agrees with Gottschalk's conclusion that policymakers overestimate the public's opinion on crime as more punitive than it is.
 He cites Gottschalk's Caught, saying that statistics on the millions in America's jails and prisons, understate the "scope of the carceral state", which more than triples when including those on probation and parole.